Now ideas for wellness

 * Fluorocarbons reduction costs include switching to natural refrigerants and fluorocarbons alternatives.

-Applicable project Impact Reporting
+Applicable Project Impact Reporting

 Output